cyrillcastro/bioe231-theclique/README.md

 BioE 231 The Clique Final Project

 ### Working Example of the JBrowse Genome Browser:
-If you would like to try out our genome browser before installing, you can do so at the following link: <a href="https://mluo123.github.io/bioe231-theclique/jbrowse2/">https://mluo123.github.io/bioe231-theclique/jbrowse2/</a>
+If you would like to try out our genome browser before installing, you can do so at either of the following links:
-*Please note that this working example does NOT have the hg38 assembly installed due to GitHub's file size limitations.
-Please follow the instructions to install our browser if you would like to use it in its entirety.
+- <a href="https://mluo123.github.io/bioe231-theclique/jbrowse2/">https://mluo123.github.io/bioe231-theclique/jbrowse2/</a> (This link does ***NOT*** have the hg38 assembly installed due to GitHub's file size limitations.
+Please follow the instructions to install our browser if you would like to use this version in its entirety!)
+- <a href="http://18.117.155.1/jbrowse2/">http://18.117.155.1/jbrowse2/</a> (This version ***DOES*** have the hg38 assembly installed already).
+Please also note that for both links, the MsaView and ProteinView windows need some form of user input in order to work.
+- For **ProteinView**, there may be some remote states already installed but the main purpose for this was to view HA and NA.
+The PDB IDs are included in this window's title, so please follow the **"Protein Viewing"** instructions after installation to view these two structures.
+- For **MsaView**, there are a few files included in the `data` folder of our repository that can be used for this part of the browser.
+Once you have those files downloaded to your local, please follow the **"How to View The Data on Jbrowse"** instructions under the **Multiple Sequence Alignment and Phylogenetic Tree Viewing** section.
+The files that you can view are as follows:
+ - `data/aligned_HA_protein_sequences.fa` is for the MsaView window titled _"MSA of HA genes 1918-2012"_
+ - `HA_protein_1918-2012_phylotree.nh.gz` once unzipped is for the MsaView window titled _"Phylogenetic Tree of Hemagglutinin"_
+  - This file can be unzipped with the following command: `gunzip (Insert Path to file here)\HA_protein_1918-2012_phylotree.nh.gz`

 ### Introduction and Setup